 Allow it to cool.

-In a food processor or with an immersion blender, mix together the scooped cooked eggplant,(take all the juices but leave the skin behind), garlic, lemon juice, salt, and tahini.
-Pulse until the pulp is down.
+Mix together the scooped cooked eggplant,(take all the juices but leave the skin behind), garlic, lemon juice, salt, and tahini.
 Taste and add any of the optional ingredients.

 Serve with a drizzle of olive oil and a sprinkle of sumac or anar dana powder.

 Once the eggplant is roasted, you can grill it or barbecue it for the smoky flavours if you so desire.
 Originally, the eggplant was smoked.

 While sumac is the traditional powder, made from the tart sumac berry , anar dana is a great substitute.